-Defuse a difficult conversation with loved ones this Thanksgiving
+3 ways to defuse difficult conversations with loved ones this Thanksgiving

 The holidays are times of high stress for most people.
 Between the planning, the rarely-seen relatives you have to get along with, the over- or under-stimulated children underfoot, the cooking, the cleaning, the eating, the entertaining—well, for many people it all gets to be a bit too much.
 It’s easy to lose your cool and blow your top during the holidays.
 And that’s not good for you—or for those around you.
-And this year promises to be one for the ages.
-With one of the most rancorous and divisive elections ever just barely in the rearview, it’s a near-guarantee that someone at the holiday table is going to say something you profoundly disagree with.
+It’s a near-guarantee that someone at the holiday table is going to say something you profoundly disagree with.
 But you shouldn’t let negativity win.
-You’ll have a much happier time avoiding those confrontations, using one of the techniques we’ll explore today.
+You’ll have a much happier time avoiding those confrontations, using one of three techniques for navigating difficult conversations we’ll explore today.

 But you won’t just be happier.
 You’ll be healthier too.